ojalaw/INTOL-MP1/README.md

 ### Future Implementations

 Historic archive of products, future capabilities will have their own section.
+Light and dark versions of the site.

 ### Accessibility